ibm-cloud-docs/databases-for-redis/howto-resources-scaling.md

 {: #resources-scaling-consider}

 - Scaling your deployment up might cause your databases to restart.
 If your deployment needs to be moved to a host with more capacity then the databases are restarted as part of the move.

+This is the only supported method for clients to restart their instances on {{site.data.keyword.databases}}. {{site.data.keyword.cloud}} support does not support on-demand restarts.
+{: tip}

 - Scaling down RAM or CPU does not trigger database restarts.